Below is a text only representation of the Patient Information Leaflet (ePIL).

 As a sedative for children aged between 3 and 7 years.
 This is a medicine given to reduce awareness or make the child feel relaxed and at ease before an operation

 2. WHAT YOU NEED TO KNOW BEFORE YOU TAKE ALIMEMAZINE

-Alimemazine should not be used in children less then 2 years old.
+Alimemazine should not be used in children less than 3 years old.

 Do not take this medicine if any of the above applies to you.
 If you are not sure, talk to your doctor or pharmacist before taking alimemazine.

 Talk to your doctor or pharmacist before taking alimemazine if:

 You are diabetic.
 This medicine contains sucrose, a type of sugar.

 You are elderly and are dehydrated or have been told you have a low blood volume.

 You are elderly and have had constipation for some time. of the recommended maximum daily dietary intake of sodium for an adult.

 The 30 mg/5 ml syrup contains 28 mg sodium (main component of cooking/table salt) in each 5 ml.
 This is equivalent to 1.4 % of the recommended maximum daily dietary intake of sodium for an adult.